junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 When to Seek Medical Help in Cases of Diarrhea

-Diarrhea and dysentery can be very dangerousespecially in small children.
+Diarrhea and dysentery can be very dangerous especially in small children.

 In the following situations you should get medical help:

-• if diarrhea lasts more than 4 days and is not getting betteror more than 1 day in a small child with severe diarrhea
+• if diarrhea lasts more than 4 days and is not getting better or more than 1 day in a small child with severe diarrhea

 • if the person shows signs of dehydration and is getting worse